 Overview of Resource Recovery in the RDCK

-The RDCK covers a large geographical area and resource recovery services are divided into three sub-regions.
-Each sub-region reflects the needs of the local communities.
-Resource recovery services include waste handling facilities, community recycling depots, materials recovery and public education.
-There are four landfills in the RDCK, 12 transfer stations and 26 recycling depots.
+The RDCK is divided into three sub-regions (East, Central & West).
+Each sub-region reflects the disposal needs of local communities.
+Resource Recovery services include waste handling facilities, composting facilties, community recycling depots, materials recovery and environmental education.

 RDCK Resource Recovery Facilities include:

 |Composting / Organic Waste

 Less is More: Services + Solutions for Reducing Waste